siteorigin/docs/page-builder/hooks/filtering-widget-styles.md

-### Filtering Widget Settings Based on Widget Being Edited
+### Filtering Widget Styles Based on Widget Being Edited

 As of SiteOrigin Page Builder `2.12.2`, it's possible to filter the Widget Styles available on a widget by widget basis.
 This is done using the `siteorigin_panels_widget_style_fields` filter, which has an optional parameter called `$args`, which contains additional information about the current styles.
 When editing a widget, `$args['widget']` will be set to the currently active Widget Class.